 The U.S. Department of State’s general policy on passports is that “a U.S. national may not normally bear more than one valid or potentially valid U.S. passport book and/or card at a time.”
 However, most people don’t know that there are several circumstances in which obtaining a second U.S. passport is authorized.
 This rarely publicized tip can be a lifesaver for U.S. citizens who are frequent international travelers.
 Here’s what to know about why you might need a second passport—and how to get one.

 Why would you need a second passport?

-How can I get a second book?
+How can I apply for a second U.S. passport?

 What are the restrictions on a second passport?

 There are some restrictions to second passports, including that they are only valid for up to four years and cannot be renewed.
 A second passport can be expanded to 52 pages (as opposed to the standard 24-page book), but this should be requested during the initial application and cannot be added after the book is issued.
 If you have Global Entry, be sure to enter your second passport number in your profile so that it can work at border kiosks.
 You should use the same passport when you enter and exit a country.

 This article originally appeared online in January 2017; it was updated on August 1, 2022, to include current information.